 The design of the cell viability assay was adapted to the experimental setup of the antiviral assays on Vero E6 cells.
-The Vero E6 cells were seeded at a density of 2×10^4 cells per well in 96-well plates, with 100 μL of medium per well.
-The next day, the medium was replaced with 50 μL of medium containing extracts, fractions, or compounds; alternatively, 50 μL of medium with diluent (DMSO) was added.
-After a 90-min incubation at 37 °C and 5% CO2 in the presence of twofold serial dilutions of the test extracts, fractions, and compounds, 50 μ L of fresh medium was added to each well, resulting in the indicated final concentrations of SC-CO2 and EtOH extracts (from 400 to 3.125 μ g/mL), the artemisinin knockout fraction (from 400 to 3.125 μg/mL), the arteannuin B fraction, and artemisinin (from 200 to 1.5625 μ g/mL).
-The treated cells were incubated for 48 h at 37 °C and 5% CO2, after which the culture supernatant was aspirated.
+The Vero E6 cells were seeded at a density of $2 \times 10^4$ cells per well in 96-well plates, with 100 μl medium per well.
+The next day, the medium was replaced with 50 μL medium containing extracts, fractions or compounds; alternatively, 50 μL medium with diluent (DMSO).
+After a 90 min incubation at 37°C and 5% CO2 in the presence of twofold serial dilutions of the test extracts, fractions and compounds, 50 μL of fresh medium was added to each well, resulting in the indicated final concentrations of SC-CO2 and EtOH extracts (from 400 to 3.125 μg/mL), the artemisinin knockout fraction (from 400 to $3.125 \,\mu$ g/mL), the arteannuin B fraction and artemisinin (from 200 to $1.5625 \,\mu$ g/mL).
+The treated cells were incubated for 48 hours at 37°C and 5% CO2, after which the culture supernatant was aspirated.
 Subsequently, 90 μL of fresh medium and 10 μL of MTT reagent (Sigma-Aldrich) were added to each well.
-The wells were incubated with MTT for 3 h.
-Then, 150 μL of DMSO was added to each well to dissolve the formazan crystals, followed by another incubation at 37 °C for 60 min.
+The wells were incubated with MTT for 3 hours.
+Then, 150 μL of DMSO was added to each well to dissolve the formazan crystals, followed by another incubation at 37 °C for 60 minutes.
 The optical density was measured at 570 nm using the BioTek SynergyTM LX multi-mode reader (Agilent Technologies, Santa Clara, USA).
-Untreated cells were designated as negative controls, and medium without cells served as a blank to evaluate the efficacy of the assay procedure [40].
+Untreated cells were designated as negative controls, and the medium without cells served as a blank to evaluate the efficacy of the assay procedure [40].
 The MTT assay was performed in triplicate.
 The absorbance values of the treated samples were adjusted relative to the blank and negative controls.
 Cell viability was determined according to (1):

-Cell viability (%) =

-$$\frac{A \text{ (tretment)} - A \text{ (blank)}}{A \text{ (control)} - A \text{ (blank)}} \times 100.$$

-(1)
+$$Cell \ viability \ (\%) = \frac{A(tretment) - A(blank)}{A(control) - A(blank)} \times 100 \tag{1}$$